mgsgde/ethcluster/README.md

 	python3 main.py
 ```

 Execute 18 different experiments.
-The experiments are saved in './build'.
+The results of the experiments will be saved in './build'.

 ```bash
 	jupyter notebook
 ```

-Analyse the different experiments done via main.py in './build' or in './expriments'.
+With jupyter you can analyse the different experiments done via main.py in './build' or in './expriments'.